sallychen1/cs1300-development/README.md

 - App.js.js contains all food product data and handles the add and remove logic for the food items in the cart
 - Cart.js models the shopping cart and handles the logic for the total food price
 - DisplayList.js maps each items as to a displayed card
-- FilteredList.js.js handles the filtering and sorting logic for the food categories
+- FilteredList.js.js handles the filtering and sorting logic for the food categories and food regions

 ## How data is passed down through components
 - DisplayList.js maps each product from App.js to a Bootstrap Card for render.
 In addition, onAdd & list are set as props to keep track of add/removal from the cart as well as sorting/filtering.